-This is the introductory piece to a new series from Tanya Fujiki-Hastings, a new contributor to Momfilter, who writes a blog called T Spoon of Sunshine.
+This clip is a new series from Momfilter’s new contributor, Tanya Fujiki-Hastings.
+Tanya is writing a blog, T Spoon of Sunshine.